Walking Back to Happiness

+Description

-Walking Back to Happiness is the third album by John Cooper Clarke, originally released on 10" clear vinyl in 1979, and long out of print.
-All tracks were recorded live, with the exception of the final track, "Gimmix", was re-recorded in studio and became a UK top 40 hit that year.
+All of the tracks on the album were recorded live, with the exception of the final track, "Gimmix", which was re-recorded in studio and became a UK top 40 hit that year.
 The penultimate track refers to The Marble Index a 1969 album by Nico.

+Walking Back to Happiness is the third album by Clarke.
+It was originally released on 10" clear vinyl in 1979, and long out of print.